"Religious freedom" changing from freedom of

 The bishops of the Catholic Church organized a Fortnight for Freedom campaign.
 It promoted the concepts that:

 - The Church should have the religious freedom and liberty to prevent their employees from obtaining birth control medication, devices and procedures as part of their insurance with no copays.

 - The employees should not have the religious freedom and liberty to choose whether to contracept without copays.

 The conflict thus is over which group is allowed to have religious freedom -- employers or employees.
 Both cannot win.

 Contraception use is high among Catholic women: some 98% have used a method forbidden by their church at some time during their lifetime and 70% are currently using a method.
 3

 More details and reactions on the conflict.

-2012-JUN-22: Student dismissal over counseling gays upheld by court:
+2012-JUN-22: Georgia: Student dismissal over counseling gays upheld by court:

 Jennifer Keeton, a conservative Christian, was enrolled in the Counselor Education Program at Agusta State University, in Georgia.
 According to a ruling by a federal court judge, Jennifer would not "condone the propriety of homosexual relations or a homosexual identity in a counseling session."
 She expressed her opinions both inside and outside the classroom.
 These views were incompatible with the professional ethical standards set forth by the American Counseling Association and the American School Counselor Association.
 Faculty members told her that she couldn't graduate without first completing a remedial plan which included diversity workshops, reading articles about counseling LGBT students, and submitting monthly reports on what she had learned.
 She initially agreed to take the course, but later withdrew her consent.
 She wrote: "